-HASTINGS: I would like to piggyback on Ms. Moore's comment in that regard and to emphasize the fact that in cybersecurity, young people know a hell of a lot more about what's going on than we do.
-And if you don't think that's true, ask your eight-year-old.
-Just let he or she pick up you cell phone and see what they do with it that you don't know how to do.
+Mr. HASTINGS.
+I would like to piggyback on Ms. Moore's comment in that regard and to emphasize the fact that in cybersecurity, young people know a hell of a lot more about what's going on than we do.
+And if you don't think that's true, ask your 8-year-old.
+Just let he or she pick up your cell phone and see what they do with it that you don't know how to do.